briandong/myLearnings/myLearningBazel.md

 ```
 This code will load the file build_tools/rules/maprule.bzl and add the maprule symbol to the environment.

+This can be used to load new rules, functions or constants (e.g. a string, a list, etc.).

 ## Skylark Language

 ### Overview